PireIre/ToDoList---Java/USER_MANUAL.md

 > Press (1) for removing items from the list
 > Press (2) for marking tasks as done
 > Press (3) for updating tasks

+* If 0 is pressed, user will go back to Main Menu

 * If user presses (1), the following message will appear.